moebiussurfing/ofxStepSequencer/README.md

 https://github.com/moebiussurfing/ofxGuiExtended2 (fork)

 Included into the example but not mandatory:

-Optional to hanlde window settings between sessions.
+Optional to handle window settings between sessions.

 Check ofApp.h into the example:

 https://github.com/moebiussurfing/ofxWindowApp